-Without knowing it, many small business owners are engaged in a dangerous race to the bottom.
-In today’s post, I explain what’s meant by marketing professionals when we say race to the bottom, and why it’s almost always a terrible strategy for business owners.
+Without knowing it, many business owners are engaged in a dangerous race to the bottom.
+In today’s post, I explain why this is almost always a terrible strategy for business owners.
 I also share some proven advice on how to avoid it happening to you.

 Race to the bottom: What does it mean?

 In marketing, we tend to use the term to refer to making sales or winning new clients, based on being the cheapest option.
 This is most common among commodity businesses.
 However, the coronavirus pandemic is seeing a massive surge in price-cutting and fee reductions.
 The ‘winner’ of the race to the bottom is the business that’s the cheapest / lowest priced at that time.

-Some large businesses use their financial muscle to work successfully with low prices (or fees).
-Their buying power means that they have deals available to them, which smaller businesses can’t access.
-This allows larger businesses to compete in your marketplace, profitably, with extremely low prices (or fees).
+Some big businesses use their financial muscle to work successfully with low prices (or fees).
+Their buying power means that they have deals available to them, which smaller businesses simply can’t access.
+This allows larger businesses to compete in your marketplace, profitably, with extremely low prices.

-The winner gets, wait for it… the privilege of building a business on a foundation of customers or clients, who will leave them the moment a cheaper provider comes along.
+The winner gets, wait for it… the privilege of building a business on a dangerous foundation of customers, who will leave them the moment a cheaper provider comes along.

 It’s a high risk, low return strategy.
 It requires you to constantly look for ways to lower your overhead, cut corners and speed things up.
 All this, in an effort to attract the least loyal profile of customers in the world: Those who switch from provider to provider, looking for the lowest prices.